Division algorithm: Non-restoring division

 Following this algorithm, the quotient is in a non-standard form consisting of digits of −1 and +1.
 This form needs to be converted to binary to form the final quotient.
 Example:

-If the −1 digits of $Q$ are stored as zeros (0) as is common, then $P$ is $Q$ and computing $M$ is trivial: perform a one's complement (bit by bit complement) on the original $Q$.
+If the −1 digits of $Q$ are stored as zeros (0) as is common, then $P$ is $Q$ and computing $M$ is trivial: perform a ones' complement (bit by bit complement) on the original $Q$.

 Q := Q − bit.bnot(Q) -- Appropriate if −1 digits in Q are represented as zeros as is common.

 Finally, quotients computed by this algorithm are always odd, and the remainder in R is in the range −D ≤ R < D. For example, 5 / 2 = 3 R −1.
 To convert to a positive remainder, do a single restoring step after Q is converted from non-standard form to standard form: